EricssonBroadcastServices/EMP-api/asset-ingest/vod.md

    - The technical metadata regarding the ingest media
  - [Event](event.md)
    - The metadata regarding the publication of the content to the end customer

+##Updates
+To update the content in EMP you just send a Publish-metadata message for the same content ID with updated field values and this will overwrite the current values.
+You don't need to send a complete XML for updates.
+Simply send the field you want to update and the other field will stay untouched.